Cray-HPE/docs-csm/412-MGMT-NET-DELL-MELLANOX-UPGRADES.md

 50:6B:4B:9C:C6:48   Up                           <sw-spine-002>
 98:03:9B:EF:D6:48   Up
 ```
-If output looks like the following, MLAG is already setup.
+If output looks like the above, MLAG is already setup.
 If MLAG needs to be setup on the system follow these steps.
 Most 1.3 systems will have this already configured.
 #### Spine01
 ```